ACDC Header

 Suspected outbreaks of any disease must be reported to Public Health immediately.
 Reach out to LAC DPH for consultation in instances of unusual clusters or more severe illness, even if they don't meet the reporting thresholds, by calling (888) 397-3993 or (213) 240-7821.

-Below are the reporting requirements and resources for communicable diseases that commonly occur in education and childcare settings.
-A PDF version is available in English and Spanish.
+Below are the reporting instructions and resources for communicable diseases that commonly occur in education and childcare settings.

 If outbreak criteria for a disease is met, it must be reported to Public Health.
 Additionally, some diseases may require reporting of individual cases.
 For comprehensive disease reporting requirements in LA County, view the LAC DPH Reportable Diseases and Conditions List.